fidabspd/about-autoencoder/README.md

-# Conditional Variational Auto Encoder
+# About AutoEncoder

-CVAE tutorial using MNIST
+Tutorial using MNIST